 Customers overwhelmingly agree that the pass provides good value for the money.

 You can expect anything from gloomy days with (near) freezing temperatures to deep blue, cloudless skies with lots of sun.

-December is not the rainiest month, nor the coldest.
+December is not the rainiest month in Amsterdam, nor the coldest.
 But you should expect a fair amount of precipitation — usually in the form of rain or wet snow.